Restoring Horse Drawn Carriages

 Another alternative to painting it yourself after it is sanded completely is to take it to an automotive paint shop and let them paint it for you.

-We also offer restoration services and a restoration price list can be found on this page: http://vintage-restorations.com/buggys.htm then click on "Click HERE for Cost of Restoration"
+We no longer offer restoration services but you can see what we used to charge for restoration on the restoration price list which can be found on this page: http://vintage-restorations.com/buggys.htm then click on "Click HERE for Cost of Restoration"

 Tuesday, April 18, 2006